Operation All Clear: Background

 During the course of 2003, Bhutan reestablished its militia force.
 By 15 September 2003, the Bhutanese militia consisted of 634 volunteers.
-The militia volunteers were deployed in the southern regions of the country, after undergoing a two-month training period.
+The militia volunteers were deployed in the southern regions of the country, after undergoing a two-month training.
 Bhutan's militia played a supporting role during the conflict.

 By 2003 the talks had failed to produce any significant result.
 On 14 July 2003, military intervention was approved by the National Assembly.
 On 13 December 2003, the Bhutanese government issued a two-day ultimatum to the rebels.
 On 15 December 2003, after the ultimatum had expired, Operation All Clear – the first operation ever conducted by the Royal Bhutan Army – was launched.